VISHU1999/movies_api/Readme.md

 - Pre-commit Integration: Pre-commit hooks are set up to enforce code quality standards and formatting guidelines.

+## Use of asyncio
+The project utilizes asyncio to efficiently send people API requests in parallel, making it possible to hit multiple API endpoints simultaneously.
+This improves the speed of fetching data from external sources.

+## Caching Behavior

+- When the Movies List API is accessed for the first time, it may take some time to fetch and process the film data.
+Subsequent requests within the same minute will return the cached data for improved performance.

+- After 1 minute, the project will automatically re-fetch the film data from the Ghibli API to ensure the content is up-to-date.

 ## Project Overview

 The project has the following main components: